A hand putting plaster on canvas to make textured canvas art.

 We live in an old house in Charleson, SC, so that means we have no shortage of cracked plaster walls and the need for joint compound.
 Luckily, textured canvas art is an entertaining way to turn leftover materials into new, beautiful wall decor!

-I’ll walk you through everything you need to know to design your own textured art, and who knows, maybe you can even create an online business with your new skills.
+I’ll walk you through everything you need to know to design your own modern textured art.
+Who knows, with your new skills, you might even be able to create a new side hustle!

 Before I start working on any art project, I like to know where it will end up.
 There’s nothing worse than finishing a giant project and realizing you don’t have the space for it in your home!